James Hagerty: "Hagerty Incident"

 In 1960, Hagerty was at the center of a major diplomatic incident between the United States and Japan.
 On June 10, Hagerty arrived at Tokyo's Haneda Airport to make advance preparations for a planned visit to Japan by Eisenhower that was scheduled for later that month.
 Hagerty was picked up in a black car by US Ambassador to Japan Douglas MacArthur II (the nephew of the famous general), but as the car left the airport it was surrounded by 6,000 Japanese protesters protesting the revision of the U.S.-Japan Security Treaty as part of the broader 1960 Anpo protests.
 The protesters surrounded the car, rocking it back and forth for more than an hour while cracking its windows, smashing its tail lights, standing on its roof, and chanting anti-American slogans and singing protest songs.
 Ultimately, MacArthur and Hagerty had to be rescued by a US Marines military helicopter, creating indelible imagery of the so-called "Hagerty Incident" (ハガチー事件, Hagachii jiken) that was transmitted by newswires around the world.
 The Hagerty Incident shocked much of the Japanese public, insofar as it was seen as a grave discourtesy to a foreign guest, and contributed to the cancellation of Eisenhower's visit, for fear that his safety could not be guaranteed, as well as the forced resignation of Japanese prime minister Nobusuke Kishi shortly thereafter.

 Television work

 Hagerty appeared as a mystery challenger on the March 10, 1957, and panelist on the June 23, 1957 episodes of What's My Line?

-After Eisenhower left office in January 1961, Hagerty became a vice president of the ABC television network, serving from 1961–1975.
+After Eisenhower left office in January 1961, Hagerty became a vice president of the ABC television network, serving from 1961 to 1975.